hmrc/file-upload/README.md

 }
 ```

-Response: 201
+Response(in Headers): Location -> /file-routing/requests/39e0e07d-7969-44ac-9f9c-4f7cc264b027

 ### Transfer

 #### Download List of Envelopes
-Retrieves a list of envelopes for routing.
-This applies to all envelopes that are closed.
+Returns a list of envelopes for routing with the status closed and their destination.
 ```
 GET     /file-transfer/envelopes
 ```